Consensys/doc.teku/docs/get-started/checkpoint-start.md

 You need access to a beacon node with [REST API enabled] (for example, Teku) to download the finalized checkpoint state file.

+Alternatively, you can use a Checkpointz endpoint from [this community-maintained list of checkpoint state endpoints](https://eth-clients.github.io/checkpoint-sync-endpoints/).

 :::

 The following command downloads a recent finalized checkpoint state from a beacon node, and starts Teku: